Lifeguard Training FAQs

 lifeguard on rescue board: onerescuerbeachdrag2010 148 pixels: lifeguard practices a beach drag

-2010 lifeguard paddling practice, one tipped over: waterfront lifeguard instructor Ken Mignosa oversees paddling practice as one lifeguard candidate's board tips over(The waterfront guard certification requires a trip to the beach to complete some skills that can’t be done at the De Anza pool. waterfront lifeguard practice May 16, 2010)
+2010 lifeguard paddling practice, one tipped over: waterfront lifeguard instructor Ken Mignosa oversees paddling practice as one lifeguard candidate's board tips over(The waterfront guard certification required a trip to the beach to complete some skills that can’t be done at the De Anza pool. waterfront lifeguard practice May 16, 2010)

 lifeguard volunteers Peter Ye, Sherry Fong, Ted Beckman.: 2009 National Senior Games Triathlon lifeguard volunteers Peter Ye (doing a rescue on a rescue board) Sherry Fong, Ted Beckman (in kayak) and some swimmers visible.